Adam Zalužanský of Zalužany

-Adam Zalužanský of Zalužany (Adam Zalužanský ze Zalužan, also Latinized as Adamus Mathiades Hradistenus; c.
-1555 – 8 December 1613) was a Czech botanist, physician and professor of medicine.
+Adam Zalužanský of Zalužany (Adam Zalužanský ze Zalužan, also Latinised as Adamus Mathiades Hradistenus; c.
+1555 – 8 December 1613) was a Czech botanist, medical doctor and professor of medicine.
 The plant genus Zaluzianskya is named in his honour.

 Biography

 Zalužanský of Zalužany was born around 1555 or possibly 1560 in Mnichovo Hradiště where his father Mathias was an estate manager in the employ of Adam of Wartenberg (Vartenberk), giving him his Latinized name of Hradistenus used in some works.
 He studied at the University of Wittenberg and at Charles University, Prague.
 He became a teacher in the parish school St. Henry in Prague and then studied medicine at the University of Helmstedt.
 He then returned to teach Latin and Greek at the University of Prague in 1587 becoming rector in 1593.
 He married in 1594, breaking the rule for university professors, and which resulted in his being stripped of all positions.
 He then became a general practitioner in Prague and served as apothecary to Emperor Rudolf II.
 He treated people during the plague outbreak in 1613 but he himself got infected and died.
 He published three book on plants and was interested in separating the discipline of botanical research from medicine.